 These are pictures of Katie Anderson being tested for autonomic instability.
 It looks a lot more intimidating than it really is.
 She basically had to stand upright and still for 30 minutes while they tested her blood pressure, heart rate, carotid pressure, temperature of her head, hands and feet.
 They strap you to a special table just so you don't fall over- if you get dizzy or experience pain, they tilt it back down flat.

 Standing upright against the table makes healthy people bored.
 But people with orthostatic dysfunction can have dramatic reactions.
-If you "flunk" this test, expect to be groggy the rest of the day and need a very long nap.
+If you "flunk" this test, expect to feel horrible for hours, be groggy the rest of the day and need a very long nap.
 Do not plan anything strenuous the next day.

 Ready to go - this should be easy.